Electrical Toolset in Autodesk AutoCAD | Features

 65,000+ electrical symbols

-Choose from an extensive library of easy-to-use, colourful and customisable electrical symbols to use in your projects.
+Choose from an extensive library of easy-to-use, colorful, and customizable electrical symbols to use in your projects.
 If an existing symbol doesn’t meet your needs, you can convert symbols or create custom components on the fly using the Symbol Builder tool.

 Automation of wires and component tags